newrelic/go-agent/README.md

 # New Relic Go Agent

+## Beta

+This is Beta software.
+You must sign the [Beta Agreement](http://goo.gl/forms/Rcv1b10Qvt1ENLlr1) to use it.
+A Beta token will be emailed to you.

 ## Description

 The New Relic Go Agent allows you to monitor your Go applications with New